totpero/DeviceDetector.NET/README.md

 // To cache across requests use caching in files or memcache dd.SetCache(new DictionaryCache());

-// OPTIONAL: If called, getBot() will only return true if a bot was detected  (speeds up detection a bit) dd.DiscardBotInformation();
+// OPTIONAL: If called, GetBot() will only return true if a bot was detected  (speeds up detection a bit) dd.DiscardBotInformation();

 // OPTIONAL: If called, bot detection will completely be skipped (bots will be detected as regular devices then)